thomasm20/Project05/README.md

 resetRender() - Method which resets the chunk rendering.
 Clears out the canvas with black before invoking {@link #renderAll()}
 renderAll() - Method which renders chunks of an image at a time.
-Yields control of the thread for visualization of each chunk render() - Renders the next chunk switchtoJulia() -
+Yields control of the thread for visualization of each chunk render() - Renders the next chunk switchtoJulia() - Switches setCalculator to mins/maxes pertaining to Julia set and switches boolean to true as a check switchBackToMandelbrot() - Switches setCalculator to mins/maxes pertaining to Mandelbrot set and switches boolean to false as a check

 ===RainbowGradient===
-RainbowGradient is a class that
+RainbowGradient is a singleton class that returns a color based on the integer given to it, which is between 0 and limit-1.
+It works to add color to the Mandelbrot/Julia set.

 --Variables--
-test:
+test: private...
-greyscale:
+greyscale: private...
-greenscale:
+greenscale: private...
-rainbow:
+rainbow: private...
 colors: private list of Color objects that defines the list of all color gradients
-n:
+n: private int variable that represents the number of gradient colors
-current:
+current: private...
 instance: the private static singleton instance variable of type RainbowGradient

 --Methods--
 getInstance() -
-RainbowGradient(int n) - Constructor
-stateOfCurrent(String state) -
+RainbowGradient(int n) - Constructor method for RainbowGradient class stateOfCurrent(String state) -
-stateOfLimit(int limit) -
-colorGradientMaker() -
-getColors() -
+stateOfLimit(int limit) - Method that updates the limit and then runs the colorGradientMaker method to update it in there too colorGradientMaker() - getColors() - method to retrieve the colors switchToGreyscale() - method that sets the value of current to grey switchToGreenscale() - method that sets the value of current to green switchToRainbow() - method that sets the value of current to rainbow

 ===Complex===
 Complex.java contains a Complex class that